iamznetwork/zeus/README.md

 The next 6 months will be heavily focused on the Zeus app:
 - Complete Zeus core functionality: Storing different kind of secrets and using state of the art encryption to fully secure the data.
 - Implementation of advanced Zeus capabilities (e.g. auto-fill for iOS and Android, Secret sharing, recovery and inheritanZe features).
-- Putting the encrypted secrets on to the Network of Momentum (secure backup on the blockchain)
+- Putting the encrypted secrets on to the Network of Momentum (secure backup on the Zenon network).
 - Drafting a more detailed solution architecture blueprint for setting up the decentralized identity ecosystem (zID) within the Zenon network.

 Please note: In order to enter phase 2 (the DID implementation), smart contract functionality will be required on the Zenon network.